ORelio/Rabbit-Home/rabbit-home/sounds/README.txt

-Place sound files here for use with soundplayer.py
+Place MP3 files here for use with soundplayer.py